-The new-build portion of the hotel, called the rotunda, has penthouse suites on the top floor with some excellent views over the city centre (there is no picture of the suite itself since it was still being used for storage!):
+The new-build portion of the hotel, called the rotunda, has penthouse suites on the top floor with some excellent views over the city centre:

 The industrial chic vibe is particularly evident in the hotel restaurant, which looks great and offers a range of seating options:

 The cafe serves its own Indigo tea, locally produced.
-I am told they are trying to source as many items as possible locally, including the toiletries in the rooms which come from just outside York (Manchester, apparently, doesn’t have luxury toiletry manufacturers!)
+I am told they are trying to source as many items as possible locally, including the toiletries in the rooms which come from just outside York.

 It’s the location that really sells the Hotel Indigo Manchester Victoria Station, together with what looks like an excellent restaurant, bar and cafe.
 The hotel, next door to Victoria rail station and on the edge of the bohemian Northern Quarter is very close to Selfridges, Harvey Nichols and the ‘upscale’ side of the city centre.